Dulha Mil Gaya: Box office

-In Trinidad and Tobago, probably because it was filmed there, the film was a success and ran for several weeks in packed cinema houses.
+In Trinidad and Tobago, the film was a success and ran for several weeks in packed cinema houses.

-Overall, Dulha Mil Gaya collected Rs.
-12 crores worldwide.
-In India, the film was declared a flop; in the overseas markets, it was declared a semi-hit.

 Soundtrack

-The soundtrack was composed by Lalit Pandit and released on 19 October 2009.
+The soundtrack was composed by Lalit Pandit and released on 14 December 2009.
 The lyrics are written by Mudassar Aziz; songs are arranged by Richard Mithra and Kashinath Kashyap, and all songs are mixed and engineered by Abani Tanti.
-The song "Shirin Farhad" had music composed by Pritam and lyrics by Kumaar.
+The song "Shirin Farhad" had music composed by Pritam Chakraborty and lyrics by Kumaar.
 According to Pandit, he had to listen to hip hop music to compose the album as he had never heard songs of the genre and had no experience writing hip-hop tracks.